szaguldo-kamaz/laserdisc-kamm/tuahd100_commander/README.md

 # Panasonic TU-AHD100(N) RS422 commander

-The Panasonic TU-AHD100(N), a well-known MUSE decoder and HD video processor, has a system control port (システム コントロール) on its back...
+The Panasonic TU-AHD100(N), a well-known MUSE decoder and HD video processor, has a system control port (システムコントロール入力) on its back...
 Which is actually a RS422 port as stated in its user's manual and can be used to do everything (and a bit more!) as its IR remote can do.
 The necessary details on how to communicate with this device are described on pages 74-75.
 Based on that, i prepared this simple python based tool to interface with the TU-AHD100.